ericholscher/ericholscher.com/site/blog/2016/mar/15/dont-use-markdown-for-technical-docs.rst

 It generally means "a set of incompatible extensions to something that looks kinda like Markdown".
 When you are trying to author large sets of documents, it isn't the correct tool.

+*Full Disclosure:* I work on a product, Read the Docs, which is based on Sphinx, so my views are likely biased.

 .. _initial implementation: https://daringfireball.net/projects/markdown/